paulaamaya/notebook-dps/README.md

 ## Example: Christmas Tree

-First we define a common interface for the concrete component, and the decorator classes.
+First we define a common interface for both the concrete components and decorators to implement:

 ```java
 public interface ChristmasTree {